megnu/bspwm/README.md

 These scripts also work with other Arch-based distros.

-If you want a simple way to install and configure Arch Linux I suggest you check out ArcoLinuxD.
+If you want a simple way to install and configure your system I suggest you check out ArcoLinuxD.

 ArcoLinux Information : https://arcolinux.info